-When you turn the steak over to cook on its other side, you will see the lovely cross-hatched grill marks that are the pride of so many ‘grillmeisters’ (see first photograph above).
+When you turn the steak over to cook on its other side, you will see the lovely cross-hatched grill marks that are the pride of so many ‘grillmeisters’.
 Now season the steak liberally with salt as the steak cooks on the other side, repeating the two and ten o’clock positions if you like.
 Turn the steak over and season it again on its just-cooked side.
 Finally, for a 3-inch monster, you can and should grill the steak on its flank for another five minutes or so, using the bone to prop the steak up.
-This will drive the blood away from the bone for more even cooking.
+This will drive the juices away from the bone for more even cooking.

 The total grilling time for a 3-inch monster fiorentina will be about 25 minutes (see Notes below for details on cooking times and testing for doneness.

 Resting.
 After your steak is done, remove it from the grill and let it ‘rest’ for about ten minutes.
 This resting is another crucial step (perhaps the most crucial of all) that ensures that the meat will remain juicy when you carve it.
 Use a rack or chopsticks, just as you did for the air-drying, to ensure circulation all around the steak; this avoids the crust getting soggy underneath.

 Carving and Serving.
 A Florentine steak is too big to serve individually.
 It is typically carved up, first by removing the filet and then the contrefilet from the T-bone, then slicing the meat against the grain:

 Each diner helps themselves to as much steak as they want.
 Many people serve the meat with lemon wedges, but as far as I’m concerned a sprinkling of salt—and maybe pepper—is all this steak needs!